-The Northeast District Cumulative Impacts (Treaty 8) Order (OIC 255/2024) (the CI Order) applies to 12 natural resource sector statutes in the northeast of British Columbia (B.C.).
-The Ministry of Water, Land and Resource Stewardship (WLRS) is coordinating the CI Order’s implementation across natural resource sector agencies in northeast B.C.
-Effective September 2024, publicly available cumulative effects current condition values/datasets* are being employed to support the consideration of cumulative effects by decision-makers.
+The Northeast District Cumulative Impacts (Treaty 8) Order (OIC 255/2024) (the CE Order) applies to 12 natural resource sector statutes in the northeast of British Columbia (B.C.).
+The Ministry of Water, Land and Resource Stewardship (WLRS) is coordinating the CE Order’s implementation across natural resource sector agencies in northeast B.C.
+Effective September 2024, publicly available cumulative effects current condition values/data are being employed to support the consideration of cumulative effects by decision-makers.
 These include:

 - Cumulative Effects Framework Aquatic Ecosystems